Arrow BOOK

 • Reduced reliance on medication for some patients

-• A reversible and adjustable treatment option with trial confirmation
+• A reversible and adjustable treatment option confirmed through a trial stage

 Possible Risks and Side Effects